Phone-GWP-group

 Mobius loop recycling symbol

-A general (and widespread) symbol that indicates that the packaging (or sometimes product itself) is recyclable.
+A general (and widespread) symbol that indicates that the packaging (or sometimes the product itself) is recyclable.

 Mobius Loop (with percentage)